frialey63/camillaeq/README.md

 author does not have the necessary Javascript knowledge.
 Until then this project is hopefully of interest and/or use for other Camilla DSP users.

+## Status

-_Version 1.0.x of CamillaEQ has been tested against CamillaDSP version 3.0.1 running on Windows 11._
+Version 1.0.x of CamillaEQ has been successfully tested against CamillaDSP version 3.0.1 both running on Windows 11.

+Currently not working against CamillaDSP 3.0.0 both on `Linux pi 6.6.51+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.6.51-1+rpt3 (2024-10-08) aarch64 GNU/Linux`

-### Release Build
+## Release Build

 Prerequisites: JDK 17, Maven 3.9.2